What’s Included in Key Person Insurance?

 While key person insurance can provide crucial protection, it needs to be structured thoughtfully to ensure the business receives the maximum financial and tax benefit from the Canada Revenue Agency (CRA).
 Let’s break down the key areas where tax implications come into play.

-Firstly, you can’t deduct the premiums from your business income, whether it’s for term or permanent insurance for a key person.
+In most cases, premiums paid for key person life insurance are not tax-deductible when the business owns the policy and receives the benefit.
 Premiums for life insurance used for key person coverage are not typically tax-deductible as a business expense.
 If your corporation is both the owner and beneficiary of the policy, the premiums are considered a capital expense, not an operating expense.
 These premiums do not reduce your taxable income in the year they are paid.

 The real advantage of key person coverage is seen at the time of a claim.
-If structured correctly, the death benefit is generally received tax-free by the corporation regardless of the policy’s adjusted cost basis (ACB).
+The death benefit from a corporate-owned life insurance policy is generally received tax-free by the corporation, though the policy’s adjusted cost basis (ACB) affects how much can be credited to the Capital Dividend Account (CDA).

 For permanent policies with a cash value, it gets more complicated.
 If there’s an investment component, the ACB can impact how much of the death benefit qualifies for CDA credit, and a portion of the policy’s growth could potentially trigger a taxable gain under certain conditions, depending on how the policy was structured.